shivajshankar/diy_authentication_project/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazonFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## License

-This project is open source and available under the MIT License.
+This project is open source.

 ## Acknowledgments